-3. - Despite the general prevalence of mobility-friendly rules in current international contract law, mobile communication by merchants still raises certain legal difficulties.
-Among these, two main categories can be identified: On one hand, the combination of means of communication with a merely fleeting connection to geographical locations and legal rules which continue to use the place of communication as a connecting factor causes problems (see in more detail sections 3.3. and 3.4. below).
-On the other hand, the attempted solution in Article 10(3) UN Electronic Communications Convention in itself leads to unintended results when it inter-
+Despite the general prevalence of mobility-friendly rules in current international contract law, mobile communication by merchants still raises certain legal difficulties.
+Among these, two main categories can be identified: on the one hand, the combination of means of communication with a merely fleeting connection to geographical locations and legal rules which continue to use the place of communication as a connecting factor causes problems (see in more detail sections 3 and 4 below).
+On the other hand, the attempted solution in article 10(3) of the UN Electronic Communications Convention in itself leads to unintended results when it interacts with certain other international contract law instruments (to be discussed in sections 1 and 2 below).
+As will be demonstrated, difficulties of the latter type primarily arise when the UN Electronic Communications Convention is applied to electronic communications in connection with contracts to which 'another' international convention, treaty or agreement not specifically referred to in article 20(1) applies (as authorised by article 20(2)), as those 'other' conventions interact less well with the UN Electronic